thevarga04/demoConfigRefresh/README.md

-# demoConfigRefresh
-Demo app to Refresh External Config Entries for both cases: @Value and @ConfigurationProperties
+#### Demo app to Refresh External Config Entries for both cases: @Value and @ConfigurationProperties